aleksalukac/AIBG-MontyPython/README.md

 ## How to start

 - Final version is in directory Final version
-- Start script finalSolution.py in terminal with gameId
+- Start script finalSolution.py in terminal with GameId as parameter

 Example:
 > ">> C:\finalSolution.py 123"